sap-tutorials/Tutorials/tutorials/btp-app-kyma-hana-cloud-setup/btp-app-kyma-hana-cloud-setup.md

 author_name: Iwona Hahn
 author_profile: https://github.com/iwonahahn
 title: Setup SAP HANA Cloud for Kyma
-description: Learn how to add SAP HANA client and configuration, create an HDI container for a SAP HANA Cloud instance on Cloud Foundry, and create credentials for the Cloud Foundry SAP HANA Cloud instance in your Kyma cluster.
+description: Learn how to add SAP HANA client and configuration, create an HDI container for a SAP HANA Cloud instance on Cloud Foundry, and create credentials for this SAP HANA Cloud instance in your Kyma cluster.
 keywords: cap
 auto_validation: true
 time: 5